-Because of the COVID19 pandemic, and the impossibility or uncertainty around research visits and in-person events, the response to the first call was very low.
+Because of the COVID19 pandemic, and the impossibility or uncertainty around research visits and in-person events, the response to the call was very low.
 The Connectivity Fund only covers costs related to in-person visits, which are currently only possible for a few edge cases.
 These include within-country research visits and in-situ workshops planned later this year under the assumption that travel restrictions will be lifted.
 Most other candidates decided to delay their application until travel restrictions are officially lifted.

-We only received 3 applications in this first cut-off.
-The proposal titles are:
+We received the following applications in this reporting period.
+The proposal IDs and titles are: